jagu3320/gitCommands/README.md

-Project Team Members:Ben, Cooper, Emily
+Project Team Members:Ben, Cooper, Emily, Behta
 This is the readme file
 Cooper's edit